Menu

 Read More »

 This is Wayback Wednesday, your midweek blast from the past!
 From retrospectives of basketball games and their interesting features, to republished articles and looking at NBA history through the lens of the virtual hardwood, Wednesdays at the NLSC are for going back in time.
-This week, I’m taking a look back at a time when certain basketball video games were regional exclusives, and/or had late releases.
+This week, I’m taking a look back at the trade confirmation pop-up in NBA Live 2000’s Franchise mode.

 Read More »